 WUR Padding field for a WUR FDMA PPDU

-For a WUR FDMA PPDU, if padding is needed on any 20 MHz subchannels, the padding waveform shall be generated by repeating the MC-OOK waveform of WUR HDR information bit 1 as described in Table 30-14 (WUR PPDU data rates(11ba)).
+For a WUR FDMA PPDU, if padding is needed on any 20 MHz subchannels, the padding waveform shall be generated by repeating the WUR OOK waveform of WUR HDR information bit 1 as described in Table 30-14 (WUR PPDU data rates(11ba)).
 The symbol randomizer as described in 30.3.4.4 (Symbol Randomizer and Per-transmit chain Cyclic Shift) should be used in the padding field continued from the WUR-Data field.
 The state of the LSFR is updated every during the padding field.

 For a nonpunctured WUR FDMA 20 MHz subchannel, , the number of padding WUR HDR bits is calculated as: